sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ## Code

-Any code you write, you can style!
+You can add syntax highlighting to any code you write!
 The Blog uses Prism for code formatting.
 Specify the language at the front of the code block.

 **TypeScript**